akiomiyao/ped/README.md

   % perl bidirectional.pl ERR3063487 ERR3063486 WBcel235
   retruns 'M' or 'H' marked SNPs and indels of ERR3063487 which are absent in ERR3063486.
 - To confirm the alignment for detected polymorphisms,
   % perl search.pl target chr position
+  For example,
-  e.g. % perl search.pl ERR3063487 II 948033
+  % perl search.pl ERR3063487 II 948033
   Alignments will be selected by the search script.
 - if you want to run with computer cluster,
   % perl qsub_bidirectional.pl ERR3063487 default WBcel235
 - Run without arguments, help for script will be shown.
+- ERR3063487.indel is list of structural variations.
+  ERR3063487.bi.snp is list of SNPs.
+  ERR3063487.bi.vcf is the vcf file for SNPs.
+  Quality score in vcf file is fixed to 1000.
+  Because our system does not use aligner program, *e.g.* bwa, output of quality score is difficult.
+  Please check quarity of polymorphism with depth (DP) in vcf file.
 - I searched small size short reads suitable for demonstration of PED from SRA in NCBI.
   I found data set of *Caenorhabditis elegans.*
   https://www.ncbi.nlm.nih.gov/bioproject/PRJEB30822
   I express special thanks for the release of short reads to SRA by ENS Lyon.

 ## Simple instruction for kmer method
+- Making reference data is same as the bidirectional method.
 - % perl kmer.pl target control reference
+  For example,
-- % perl kmer.pl ERR3063487 ERR3063486 WBcel235
+  % perl kmer.pl ERR3063487 ERR3063486 WBcel235
 - if you want to run with computer cluster,
   % perl qsub_kmer.pl ERR3063487 ERR3063486 WBcel235
   ERR3063487 specific SNPs will be detected.
 - if you want to detect SNPs against reference genome,
   % perl kmer.pl ERR3063487 default WBcel235
 - ERR3063487.kmer.snp is list of SNPs.
   ERR3063487.kmer.vcf is the vcf file for SNPs.
-   Because our methods do not use aligner software, *e.g.* bwa, quality score can not be calculated.
   Quality score in vcf file is fixed to 1000.

-## Making reference data sets
-- % perl mkref.pl
-  Without specify reference, reference name and description are listed.
-  If you want to make new reference, add the information about the reference to 'config' file.
-  For example,
-  % perl mkref.pl hg38
-    Data set of human genome hg38 will be made.
-It takes about two days.
-  % perl mkref.pl GRCm38
-    Data set of mouse genome GRCm38 will be made.
-It takes about two days.
-  % perl mkref.pl dmel626
-    Data set of *Drosophila melanogaster* r6.26 will be made.
-It takes one hour.
-  % perl mkref.pl IRGSP1.0
-    Data set of rice (*Olyza sativa* L. cv.
-Nipponbare) will be made.
-  % perl mkref.pl TAIR10
-    Data set of *Arabidopsis thaliana* will be made.
-- To run by computer cluster,
-  % qsub -v target=target mkref.pl
-  For example,
-  % qsub -v target=hg38 mkref.pl
+  Because our system does not use aligner program, *e.g.* bwa, output of quality score is difficult.
+  Please check quarity of polymorphism with depth (DP) in vcf file.

 ## Examples of result
 A part of SNP list of bidirectional method is